librewolf-community/browser-linux/README.md

 This Repository contains all the required material to build the browser on Linux platforms.

+### Status

+Unfortunately, at the moment we are only barely keeping up with maintenance releases following upstream Firefox releases.
+AppImage and Flatpak-releases are still to be considered experimental.
+Debian builds are already being built by a third party contributer (see !12), and will hopefully soon be integrated as well.
+We are fully aware of the issues and wishes/improvements piling up – rest assured, we will get to them as soon as possible!

 ### Important

 The following instructions are currently outdated.
 The build scripts are currently meant to be